Autonomy Software C++ 24.5.1

 private

-Calculate the required bearing to navigate from the current target point to the subsequent point on the path.
+Calculate the required heading to navigate from the current target point to the subsequent point on the path.

 Parameters